emanonGarcia/ConwaysGOL/README.md

 ### Prerequisites

-I use an HTML canvas to illustrate this project, therefore the only prerequisite would be is use Google chrome to open conway.html
+I used an HTML canvas to illustrate this project, therefore the only prerequisite would be use Google chrome to open conway.html

 ### Installing